CESSProject/cess/c-pallets/file-map/README.md

 ### Dispatchable Functions

 * `registration_scheduler` - The interface for scheduling registration has no special restrictions at present.
 * `scheduler_exception_report` - Error information feedback report of consensus.
-If one consensus finds that another consensus is not online, it will be reported through this method.
+If a consensus node finds out that another consensus is not online, it will be reported through this method.
 * `init_public_key` - Initialize the public key related to the certificate.